Spot (producer)

 Glenn Michael Lockett (July 1, 1951 – March 4, 2023), better known as Spot, was an American record producer best known for being the house producer and engineer for the influential independent punk record label SST Records.
 He styled his name SPʘT, using all capital letters and adding a dot inside the O.

 Early life

 Glenn Michael Lockett was born in the Los Angeles area to a Jewish mother (maiden name Katz) and an African-American father on July 1, 1951.
 With his older sister Cynthia, he was raised in upper-middle-class Hollywood.
-Lockett's father Claybourne, known as Buddy to his soldier friends, had been a fighter pilot with the 100th Fighter Squadron in WW II, an all-Black formation that was part of the Tuskegee Airmen.
+Lockett's father Claybourne, known as Buddy to his soldier friends, had been a fighter pilot with the 100th Fighter Squadron in World War II, an all-Black formation that was part of the Tuskegee Airmen.
 Lockett moved from Hollywood to Hermosa Beach in the mid-1970s, where he met Greg Ginn while working at a vegetarian restaurant called Garden of Eden.
 Lockett also freelanced for Easy Reader, authoring record reviews under the name Spot.

 Befriending Ginn, Spot was briefly bassist for Panic, the band which would soon become Black Flag.